Patio Cost Calculator (UK)

 - Brick: Select this option if you’re looking for a traditional look and feel.
 Material costs are comparable to concrete, but installation takes longer, and more maintenance will be needed.

 - Slate: Patios made with this type of material have a high-end, natural look and feel.
-However, it’s more expensive than concrete and brick and requires more maintenance.
+However, it usually comes at a higher cost per square metre and may require more maintenance over time.

 - Stone: This is the premium option that costs the most to get installed — but it’s also the most durable and high-end option.
 It can be customised according to the aesthetic you’re looking to get in your garden, too.